Types of Real Estate Photography

 • Residential photographers usually deliver high-quality images to their clients with a limited license.
 Until Realtors can sell the home, they alone can use the photos.
 While the home is still on the market, the photos cannot be used for any other purpose than for marketing and selling the house.

-• On the other hand, commercial photographers make more money per photo, and have fewer licensing restrictions.
+• On the other hand, commercial photographers make more money per photo and have fewer licensing restrictions.
 They have broader permissions and longer usage terms.

 Suppose a photographer is hired to take photos of a favorite restaurant in town.
 In case the restaurant owner intends to use the images for several years as marketing materials over a variety of mediums (broadcast, magazines, print articles, web, etc.), that’s perfectly OK.
 Most photographers consider this commercial.